Location: Patent and Trademark Office

 You must meet the definition of specialized experience.

-Required to pass a background investigation and fingerprint check.
+You are required to pass a background investigation and fingerprint check.

-Must be registered for Selective Service, if applicable (www.sss.gov).
+You must be registered for Selective Service, if applicable (www.sss.gov).

 If selected, you may be required to complete a one year probationary period.